 By using "or" instead of "and" you'll make it easier for the bride or groom to cash the check without having to be together at the bank (especially if they haven't set up a joint bank account).

-If you've received a check that's addressed incorrectly, whether it has your first name and your fiancé's last name but you won't be changing your name or a guest incorrectly wrote his middle name as your last name, start by heading to the bank together, along with both of your IDs and your marriage license.
-Usually if it's a minor mistake and you have proof that the check is for you, the bank should be able to deposit it for you.
+If you've received a check that's addressed incorrectly, whether it has your first name and your fiancé's last name but you won't be changing your name, or a guest incorrectly wrote his middle name as your last name, start by heading to the bank together and bring along both of your IDs and your marriage license.
+Usually, if it's a minor mistake and you have proof that the check is for you, the bank should be able to deposit it for you.
 They might ask you to both endorse the check, so being there together will save you an extra trip later.

 If, for whatever reason, the bank says they can't accept the check, get in touch with the person who sent it to you and explain the situation.
 Let them know the best way to address a new check, then tear up the old one.

-Make sure to let your parents and wedding party know whether you'll be changing your name, and ask them to encourage guests to address checks to one of you or the other (not both) to avoid checks you won't be able to deposit.
+To help avoid this happening in the first place, make sure to let your parents and wedding party know whether you'll be changing your name.
+Ask them to then encourage guests to address checks to one of you or the other (not both) to avoid checks you won't be able to deposit.